mitchmindtree/CppGen/README.md

 CppGen.py
 =========

-CppGen.py generates a custom .cpp and .h file pair from a template.
+CppGen.py generates a custom .cpp and .h file pair from your own template.

 Usage
 -----